Giving Birth to My Father (poetry)

 .

-Tusiata’s collection The Savage Coloniser Book is a personal and political reckoning in which she addresses James Cook in fury.
+Tusiata’s The Savage Coloniser Book is a personal and political reckoning in which she addresses James Cook in fury.
 She unravels the 2019 Christchurch massacre, walking us back to the beginning.
 She describes the contortions we make to avoid blame.
 And she locates the many voices that offer hope.

 Tusiata Avia’s website